theprofi/Duplicate-Finder/README.md

 # Kind-Duplicate-Finder
 This program will find duplicate files in a directory.
-I developed this program in Python in my freetime.
+I developed this program in Python in my free time.
 Tried to keep the code as clean as possible with a lot of documentations.
 The program uses Tkinter for the GUI.
 I also followed MVC pattern as I understood it and as I found the most right to implement in order for the code to be understandable.